hpnrep6/Yaj/README.md

 ## Yaj Interpreter

-An AST interpreter for the Yaj programming language.
+An AST interpreter for the Yaj programming language (with very unoriginal syntax).

 ## Features